Research Applications

 *Applicants from Southeastern Europe and the Balkans will be given priority.

 The flagship program at iASK is called KRAFT: Creative Cities and Sustainable Regions.
-We are looking for innovative applications that address complex regional development initiatives and ideas that transform into public policy to increase the vitality and sustainability of regions and micro-regions.
-An important aspect to consider is the role of cultural heritage and its maintenance.
+We are looking for innovative applications that address complex regional development initiatives and ideas that transform into public policy to increase the vitality and sustainability of regions and micro-regions and its societies.

 • From urban to rural: the role of creativity and locality, and strategies of placemaking in regional development across Europe

-• Culture-and cultural heritage-based based development frameworks, cultural tourism
+• Culture-and cultural heritage-based development frameworks, cultural tourism

 • Centres and peripheries: understanding patterns of inequality between regions, the impacts of deindustrialisation and neoliberal economies

-Research will be supported that addresses the complexity and challenges of the modern world including globalization, the escalation of war, accelerating climate change, fragile societies, disruptive technologies, overpopulation, and mass migration.
+Research will be supported that addresses the complexity and challenges of the modern world including globalization, the escalation of war, accelerating climate change, fragile societies, disruptive technologies, risks and attacks in cyberspace, overpopulation, and mass migration.
 Multi-disciplinary methodologies supporting the research project (including complexity theory, quantitative and qualitative analysis, data science, and modelling) are encouraged.
 Research should relate social research to natural sciences, as well as promote policy discussions at local, regional and global levels.

 Topics include (but are not limited to):